 - For the stovetop method, use a heavy bottom and tall saucepan.
 The heavy bottom provides even heat distribution and reduces the chances of burning the milk solids.
 The tall saucepan comes in handy if the butter splashes in the beginning due to a temperature difference.

 - Ghee continues to cook after turning off the heat: So, if using the Instant Pot, remove the insert from the cooker base and let it cool.
-If using the stovetop, turn off heat and place the pan at another position on the stove.
+If using the stovetop, turn off the heat and place the pan in another position on the stove.

 - Store in clean glass containers or mason jars.
 Ghee stays good for one month at room temperature and in the refrigerator for up to six months.

 - Double the recipe.
 One pound (16 ounces) of butter makes roughly 14 ounces of ghee.
 If you'd like to double the butter and use 2 pounds (32 ounces), set a timer for 12 minutes (for 6QT DUO) and start monitoring.
-Depending on the butter and temperature, it will be done anywhere between 12-14 minutes.
+Depending on the butter and temperature, it will be done anywhere between 12 and 14 minutes.

 Nutrition

-This recipe has been updated with process shots and more specific instructions.
+This recipe was originally published in 2017 and has since been updated with new photos and stovetop instructions.

 Crystal says